Uncategorized

 The community: active, sustainable, involved

-A community is based on a logic of relationships.of share and active participation.
+A community is based on a logic of relationships, share and active participation.
 It involves people coming together around a common interest, a mission or a collective experience.
 Its members are not simply exposed to a brand: they are part of it.

 A community creates horizontal link between its members.
 Everyone can have their say, share their experiences, respond to a peer, recommend a good practice or a person.